A Father Will Do Anything for His Family

 My friend said, “You’re a man.”

 The crazed guy got back into his car, made a right turn onto the city street, and sped away.
 It was over.
 My friend didn’t know what the crazed driver was “On”, or was going to do.
 My friend just knew that whatever it was, he wanted it to happen far away from his family.

 When things calmed down, he hugged his family, explained what happened.
 He reassured them that nothing nor no one would ever hurt them.
 He told them that a father will do anything to protect his family.
 When they got home, he spent a little longer tucking everyone into bed, including his wife.
 He waited until everyone was asleep.

 Then, he thanked God that everyone was safe.
 He also thanked God for the clarity of mind and courage of heart that allows a father to do anything to protect his family.
-Women & children should take solace in that.
+Women & children rely on that.